NMMaksimow/01_prac_ampicillin_resistance/01_lab_journal_nm.md

 After set up I made an initial Git commit.

-Programmatic download of reference genome, its annotat and MD5 checksums were straightforward with wget command.
+Programmatic download of reference genome, its annotation and MD5 checksums were straightforward with `wget` command.
 Download of read files using wget were a bit dodgy because of access to figshare (403 Forbidden).

 First I thought it's a connection issue and used these commands for interactive check it.